-Ranked by ESPN as one of the greatest boxers of all time, Floyd Mayweather Jr. was born into a family of boxers in Grand Rapids, Michigan, the three-time Golden Glove champion began boxing at the age of 7.
-Funneling his frustrations into boxing, he earned his first Olympic title, a bronze medal, when he was 19 years old.
-He finished his amateur career with a 84–8 record.
-Just two years later, he won his first world WBC title as a professional boxer, which crowned him champion of the super featherweight division.
+Ranked by ESPN as one of the greatest boxers of all time, Floyd Mayweather Jr. was born into a family of boxers in Grand Rapids, Michigan and began boxing at the age of 7.
+He won his first Olympic title, a bronze medal, when he was 19-years-old at the 1996 Summer Olympics in Atlanta, GA.